flatlinee/flathud/Customization/Customization Readme.txt

 A: At the time.
 I hope to add in more choices through community input.

 Q: Okay, so how do I give my feedback?
-A: Post on the tftv thread (http://teamfortress.tv/forum/thread/14664-flathud) and I'll get around to you eventually.
-That thread, the website, and the github are the only places to get flatHUD.
-Any gamebanana or tf2mods threads are NOT MINE.
+A: Post on the tftv thread (http://teamfortress.tv/forum/thread/14664-flathud) or in the group (http://steamcommunity.com/groups/flathud) and I'll get around to you eventually.
+That thread/gamebanana thread, the website, the group, and the github are the only places to get flatHUD.
+Any tf2mods threads are NOT MINE.

 Thanks for using flatHUD.